-St Mary's Junior school last had a formal visit from Ofsted in December 2018, when I am pleased to tell you that the school was once again judged as good, the only possible outcome for a short inspection.
-In addition, significant improvements were noted since the last inspection.
+St Mary's Junior school last had a formal visit from Ofsted in November 2021, when I am delighted to tell you that the school was judged to be Outstanding.

 In addition, following our Church School Inspection in March 2019, I am delighted to tell you that St Mary’s has been judged as an Excellent Church School and that all seven strands, as well as RE, were also judged as excellent.